GitLab 17.5 Release

 Use self-hosted model for GitLab Duo Code Suggestions

 With self-hosted models, you can use models hosted either on-premise or in a private cloud to enable GitLab Duo Code Suggestions.
-We currently support open-source Mistral models via vLLM or AWS Bedrock.
+We currently support open-source Mistral models on vLLM or AWS Bedrock.
 By enabling self-hosted models, you can leverage the power of generative AI while maintaining complete data sovereignty and privacy.

 Please leave feedback in the feedback issue.